What is asset finance?

 What is an asset?

-An asset is a resource, or piece of property, owned by a business that has monetary value.
-They will be reported on a company’s balance sheet, and can be anything from a vehicle, to office equipment.
+An asset can be anything from a vehicle to office equipment.
+For a business, it's a resource, or a property, owned by the business and that has monetary value.
+Assets will be reported on a company's balance sheet.

 • Heavy good vehicles and trailers